richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL_Quick_Start_#4.md

 The `join` transform combines the columns of two tables together "side-by-side" based on related columns of each table.
-This is convenient to "join" two different tables have columns with interesting data using common parameters, and then use `select` to extract the interesting columns.
+It is often useful to "join" two separate tables that each have columns with interesting data using common parameters, and then use `select` to extract the interesting columns.

-The `join` transform adds columns to the result:
+The `join` transform adds columns to the result
 (it contains _all_ the columns from both tables).
 The number of rows varies based on the data within the tables and the operators used to join the tables.